HTL-inn/cross-msg/README.md

 The sockets are located in a directory specified in the config file or default in `./sockets/` relative to the core module and destroyed on program start and end.
-The full socket dir is passed on startup to every module using the -s parameter.
+The full socket path is passed on startup to every module using the -s parameter.

 A typical protocol message to and from the server is structured like this: